Ancestry.com: Ancestry

+1983

+Ancestry Publishing was founded in 1983, producing genealogical data in print form, with more than 40 family history magazine titles and genealogy reference books published.

 1990–1999

-In 1990, Paul Brent Allen (not to be confused with Microsoft cofounder Paul Allen or the Allen Holdings CEO Paul Allen) and Dan Taggart, two Brigham Young University graduates, founded Infobases and began offering Latter-day Saints (LDS) publications on floppy disks.
+In 1990, Paul Brent Allen and Dan Taggart, two Brigham Young University graduates, founded Infobases and began offering Latter-day Saints (LDS) publications on floppy disks.
 In 1988, Allen had worked at Folio Corporation, founded by his brother Curt and his brother-in-law Brad Pelo.

-The service was initially to help members of the church to research their ancestors to support the church's practice of conducting baptisms for dead relatives/ancesters into the church.
+The service was initially to help members of the church to research their ancestors.

-Infobases' first products were floppy disks and compact disks sold from the back seat of the founders' car.
+Infobases' first products were floppy disks and compact discs sold from the back seat of the founders' car.
 In 1994, Infobases was named among Inc. magazine's 500 fastest-growing companies.
 Their first offering on CD was the LDS Collectors Edition, released in April 1995, selling for $299.95, which was offered in an online version in August 1995.
 Ancestry officially went online with the launch of Ancestry.com in 1996.

 On January 1, 1997, Infobases' parent company, Western Standard Publishing, purchased Ancestry, Inc., publisher of Ancestry magazine and genealogy books.
 Western Standard Publishing's CEO was Joseph A. Cannon, one of the principal owners of Geneva Steel.

 In July 1997, Allen and Taggart purchased Western Standard's interest in Ancestry, Inc. At the time, Brad Pelo was president and CEO of Infobases, and president of Western Standard.
 Less than six months earlier, he had been president of Folio Corporation, whose digital technology Infobases was using.
 In March 1997, Folio was sold to Open Market for $45 million.
 The first public evidence of the change in ownership of Ancestry magazine came with the July/August 1997 issue, which showed a newly reorganized Ancestry, Inc., as its publisher.
 That issue's masthead also included the first use of the Ancestry.com web address.